Reformed Evangelical Anglican Church of South Africa: Interchurch organisations

-The Reformed Evangelical Anglican Church of South Africa is a member of the World Reformed Fellowship.
+The Reformed Evangelical Anglican Church of South Africa was a former member of the World Reformed Fellowship However, since 2024, it is no longer listed among the organization's members.

+Is a member of the Global Fellowship of Confessing Anglicans.

 Practices

 The church's canons allow for lay presidency at Holy Communion and also the use of grape juice instead of fermented wine.
 All references to baptismal regeneration and absolution have been eliminated from the denomination's alternative prayer book, as has the word catholic in the creeds (Nicene Creed and Apostles' Creed).

 Training colleges

 George Whitefield College (GWC), the official REACH-SA theological training facility in Cape Town is modelled on Moore Theological College in Sydney, Australia.
 The founding principal of GWC was Broughton Knox; the current principal is Mark Dickson.
 Another REACH-SA college is the Kwazulu-Natal Missionary Bible College (formerly known as Trinity Academy) in Pietermaritzburg, KwaZulu-Natal.

 Anglican realignment

 The REACH-SA has been involved in the Anglican realignment and was one of the denominations that participated at the launching of the Fellowship of Confessing Anglicans in South Africa, on 3 September 2009.
 The Presiding Bishop of REACH-SA, Glenn Lyons, consecrated the Rev. Jonathan Pryke, of Jesmond Parish Church, as an overseas bishop, the first ever in Europe, on 2 May 2017.
 This was controversial due to REACH-SA's status outside of the Anglican Communion, and because the consecration occurred without the knowledge of the Bishop of Newcastle.
 It wasn't also officially sanctioned by the GAFCON UK.
 REACH-SA justified the consecration because their bishops "have regularly stood in to help with ordinations and other episcopal ministry to the Jesmond Parish Church due to its members being in impaired communion with their own diocesan bishop".

 The REACH-SA was part of the South African delegation that attended GAFCON III on 17-22 June 2018 in Jerusalem.